 It is interesting to recognize that humans are the only species with lips that are turned outside the mouth.
 What we see as human lips are really part of the inside mouth.
 No other animals have this much lip exposed.
 This characteristic in humans, especially in female humans, apparently has evolved through preferential selection for this feature.

-During courtship there is a time when the relationship should be intensified and that is usually done with a kiss.
-It has been said: "Kissing is upper persuasion for lower invasion."
-If the kiss is both given and received correctly and enjoyably then more prolonged kissing and touching are a natural follow up.
+During courtship, there is a time when the relationship should be intensified, and that is usually done with a kiss.
+It has been said: "Kissing is upper persuasion for a lower invasion."
+If the kiss is both given and received correctly and enjoyably, then more prolonged kissing and touching are a natural follow-up.
 This oral action stimulates numerous hormones in both partners.
-The hormones are not only released from each partner's own brain but also hormones and pheromones are exchanged through the lips, mouth and tongue.
+The hormones are not only released from each partner's own brain but also hormones and pheromones are exchanged through the lips, mouth, and tongue.